jasenchn/jasenchn.github.io/index.md

 ## About
 Hi!
 My name is Jiasheng Si (司加胜).
-I am a Ph.D. candidate at the [PALM lab](http://palm.seu.edu.cn/) at Southeast University, supervised by Prof.[Deyu Zhou](http://palm.seu.edu.cn/zhoudeyu/Home.html).
+I am a Ph.D. candidate at the [PALM lab](http://palm.seu.edu.cn/) at Southeast University (SEU), China.
+Supervised by Prof.[Deyu Zhou](http://palm.seu.edu.cn/zhoudeyu/Home.html).
+I got my B.S. degree from Northeastern University, M.S. degree from Hefei University of Technology supervised by Prof. Hao Tang.

 I am interested in exploring structures from text, especially for the task: Automatic Fact Verification and Argument Mining.